State Comparison

 Maine vs New Hampshire

-Maine is cheaper overall, while New Hampshire has higher incomes, New Hampshire has lower state income tax, and Maine gets more sunshine.
+Maine is cheaper overall, while $100 goes further in Maine, New Hampshire has higher incomes, New Hampshire has lower state income tax, and Maine gets more sunshine.

 Maine flag